Propose a New Name or Name Change for a Geographic Feature in the U.S.

 In this age of geographic information systems, the Internet, and homeland defense, geographic names data are even more important and more challenging.
 Applying the latest technology, the BGN continues its mission.
 It serves the Federal Government and the public as a central authority to which name problems, name inquiries, name changes, and new name proposals can be directed.
 In partnership with Federal, State, Tribal, and local agencies, the BGN provides a conduit through which uniform geographic name usage is applied and current names data are promulgated.
 The U.S. Geological Survey's National Geospatial Program and the National Geospatial-Intelligence Agency provide secretariat support to the Domestic Names Committee and Foreign Names Committee, respectively.

 For geographic feature names policies applying to the United States, or to the use of foreign geographic names, Antarctica names, and undersea feature names by the United States, see the respective items in the main menu on the left.
 Any person or organization, public or private, may make inquiries or request the BGN to render formal decisions on proposed new names, proposed name changes, or names that are in conflict.
-Meetings are open to the public and are held according to schedule.
+Meetings are open to the public and are held according to a schedule.
 Minutes of the BGN's meetings are available.
 Communications concerning the BGN should be addressed to:

 U.S. Board on Geographic Names